Our Commitment to Address Bullying

 First, the school may have responded appropriately, but the behavior continues.
 While we work closely with students and families and apply consequences when appropriate, schools cannot control every choice a student makes.
 Even after intervention, some behaviors may persist, and we continue working to address them when we are aware.

 Second, student discipline is confidential.
 Just as medical information is protected by privacy laws, student records are protected by FERPA.
 This means we cannot share disciplinary actions taken with another student, even when families understandably want reassurance that something occurred.
 Students may also share information at home that is incomplete, misunderstood, or based on secondhand accounts, which can unintentionally add confusion or increase concern.
+This is not to suggest that students are intentionally spreading misinformation, but simply a reminder that details can sometimes become unclear as stories are retold, especially in fast-moving situations involving children and teens.

 Third, there are times when there is not enough evidence to assign formal discipline.
 This can be incredibly frustrating.
 However, it is important to consider fairness for all students.
 If a student were disciplined without sufficient proof, families would rightly be concerned.
 Even when discipline cannot be assigned, schools still take reports seriously, notify families, monitor situations, and take steps to reduce the likelihood of future issues.
 Retaliation for reporting concerns is not tolerated and is addressed separately if it occurs.